sharkydog/esphome-fram/README.md

 Tested with a Switch on ESP8266 and ESP32-C3 with ESP-IDF.

-All preferences will be wiped out on reflash.
+All preferences in the pool will be wiped out on reflash.

-A more persistant option (to survive reflash, config change, etc) may be added in the future, when I figure out how it should work (help is always wellcome).
+A more persistant option can be added through static preferences (see bellow).
+A pool or at least one static preference must be defined, or both.

 ```yaml
 external_components: